Other University Policies

 DragonCards are issued only to Students who are registered for classes (or are on an official co-op assignment) for the current term.
 The DragonCard must be carried at all times while on University-owned property, as Students may be required to produce proper Drexel identification to a Public Safety officer or University official.

 All members of the University community can immediately mark their card as "lost" via the GET Portal to prevent unauthorized usage.
 More information about these instances can be found on the DragonCard website.
 Temporary identification cards are issued as a service at the request of the Student.
 These temporary cards are valid for a maximum one-week time frame and Students may only receive one temporary identification card per term.

 Each year, it is the responsibility of the Student to bring their DragonCard to one of the validation locations to have their registration status verified and receive a validation sticker noting the current calendar year.
 Students without validated DragonCards are not permitted access to most buildings and services on campus.

-Every Student should familiarize themselves with the applicable Policies in the Code regarding DragonCard use/misuse.
+Every Student should familiarize themselves with the applicable Policies in the Code of Conduct [PDF] regarding DragonCard use/misuse.

 More information about the DragonCard can be found on the DragonCard website.

 All full-time Students are required to demonstrate proof of coverage under a health insurance plan each academic year that they are enrolled.
 Domestic Students may satisfy the requirement by purchasing the Drexel Health Insurance plan or by submitting an online insurance waiver form.
 Failure to complete an online waiver form or purchase the University-sponsored plan will result in a default enrollment into the University-sponsored plan.
 The charge for this plan will subsequently appear on the University bill.
 Once this charge has been placed on the Student's account, it cannot be removed and Students will be enrolled in Drexel Student Health Insurance for the full academic year.